 "With her in-depth experience visiting with and educating young people, Brooke Bessesen truly understands their almost-innate passion for nature, saying 'They are both environmentalists and idealists, so they are just the kind of crusaders we need to combat the challenges of our changing world,'" —Earth Day Network

-Once a certified veterinary technician at the Phoenix Zoo, Brooke now deploys as a senior rescue responder and medical lead on The Humane Society of the United States (HSUS) Global Animal Rescue & Response Team.
-She lives with her husband, Kevin, in Arizona where they support wildlife rescue at Liberty Wildlife.
+Brooke is also a certified veterinary technician.
+She worked at the Phoenix Zoo and now deploys as a senior rescue responder on the Humane Society of the United States (HSUS) Global Animal Rescue & Response Team.
+She lives in Arizona with her husband, Kevin, in Arizona.